AndrewTweddle/EntelectChallenge2013/README.md

 Bullets move at twice the speed of tanks, and tanks can shoot each other and shoot through walls.
 A tank can only have one bullet in play at a time.
 So the tank is effectively disarmed until its bullet hits a wall, another tank, a base or the edge of the board.

-A tank either moves or shoots.
+A tank either moves or fires a bullet in its current direction.
 It can't do both at the same time.
+It can move again after its bullet has been fired, but before the bullet hits a target.

 Tanks occupy a 5x5 area.
 Bases and bullets occupy a single cell.